SahebRoy92/SRXMPPDemo/README.md

 Share and help this example to get better.
 A big thanks to Robbie Hanson for the awesome XMPP objective C framework.
-Also thanks to [Souvick Ghosh] (https://github.com/souvickcse), for the awesome support and help Cheers.
+Also thanks to [souvickcse] (https://github.com/souvickcse), for the awesome support and help.
+Cheers.